nextbreakpoint/nextfractal/README.md

 ## HOW TO BUILD

-Download Maven and Ant.
+Download and install Maven and Ant.
 Add mvn and ant to your command path and set environment variable M2_HOME to Maven path.
 Checkout or download the source code from https://github.com/nextbreakpoint/nextfractal.

-In your terminal change current directory to maven folder in NextFractal project and execute the command:

-**ant all**
+Open a terminal and execute "ant" command in prohect folder.